jacobkap/crimebythenumbers/docs/for-loops.md

 }
 ```

 Don't run this yet because there are two issues remaining.
-The first is that if we run it as it is, it will will scrape the website for each site, save the results into the object "movie_data" and keep overwriting this object for each date.
+The first is that if we run it as it is, it will will scrape the website for each date, save the results into the object "movie_data" and keep overwriting this object for each date.
 We need to create an object that doesn't get overwritten every iteration of the loop.
 A solution is to create an object outside of the for loop and every time the for loop iterates (in our case runs for a single date) we add the data scraped that time to this object.
 I prefer to call the object outside the loop something_final and the object that gets overwritten something_temp, where "something" is a descriptive word for the data.
 In this case we will use "movie_data_final" and "movie_data_temp".

-We start by creating the object "movie_data_final" and saying it gets the value "data.frame()".
+We start by creating the object "movie_data_final" and saying it gets the value `data.frame()`.
 That's just a way to say it is a data.frame type but is empty (hence the () being empty).
 Now we need some way to add the "movie_data_temp" data to "movie_data_final" for each date.
-We will use the function `rbind()` which lets us combine two data.frames together.
-Think of it like the `c()` function but for the more complex data.frame (i.e. Excel files) type of objects.
-So every iteration of the loop we scrape a single date then add that to the "movie_data_final" object.
+We will use the function `rbind()` which allow us to combine two data.frames together.
+Think of it like the `c()` function but for data.frames.
+So every iteration of the loop we scrape a single date then add those results to the "movie_data_final" object.

 ```r